WorldHealthOrganization/FERG_2026/Models/README.md

-The full methodology is outlined in *Methodological framework for the World Health Organization estimates of the global, regional and national burden of foodborne diseases 2026 edition*, submitted to xx.
-All FERG estimates have been published as part of a dedicated xx.
+The full methodology is outlined in Computational framework for the World Health Organization estimates of the global, regional and national burden of foodborne diseases 2026 edition (preprint).
+All WHO estimates of the global burden of foodborne diseases 2000–2021 (2026 edition) have been published under the WHO Global Health Observatory: https://www.who.int/data/gho/data/themes/topics/foodborne-diseases-estimates